usnistgov/tcp_c2_rviz/Readme.md

  - Package versions at the end of the document.
 Note many of the packages don't appear to be used but are included as a dependency by other packages.
 The text based C&C interface appear later in the document.
 #Software Architecture
 The ROS software is as minimalistic as possible.
 You will need ROS, RVIZ, joint_state_publisher, and robot_transform packages installed, but these are part of the main distribution or ROS so this should not be an issue.
-RVIZ reads the robot_description ROS parameter to determine how and where to display a robot.
-Using this robot_description ROS parameter the cmdinterpreter package understands the joint configuration of the robot.
+RVIZ reads the "robot_description"  ROS parameter to determine how and where to display a robot.
+Using this "robot_description" ROS parameter the cmdinterpreter package understands the joint configuration of the robot.
+Note, only serial kinematic chains are supported (i.e., industrial robots not androids with a head and two arms.)
+The C&C interface maps joint numbers (0..n-1) into the corresponding joint names based on kinematic name position.
 The command and control interface to the RVIZ robot is only through joints.
-(However, the ability to send RVIZ markers which required poses (position and orientation) is available, but is not documented at this time.)
+(However, the ability to send RVIZ markers which requires poses (position and orientation) is available, but is not documented at this time.)
 The cmdinterpreter package advertises joint value updates to the /nist_controller/robot/joint_states topic which is read by the joint_state_publisher package.

 <CENTER>